Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D

 3.0 cm

 {\bf Abstract:} We demonstrate that the celebrated St{$\ddot u$}ckelberg formalism gets {\it modified} in the case of a {\it massive} four (3+1)-dimensional (4D) Abelian 2-form theory due to the presence of a self-duality {\it discrete} symmetry in the theory.
 The {\it latter} symmetry entails upon the {\it modified} 4D massive Abelian 2-form gauge theory to become a {\it massive} model of Hodge theory within the framework of Becchi-Rouet-Stora-Tyutin (BRST) formalism where there is the existence of a set of (anti-)co-BRST transformations corresponding to the {\it usual} nilpotent (anti-)BRST transformations.
-The {\it latter} exist in any {\it arbitrary} dimension of spacetime for the St{$\ddot u$}ckelberg-modified {\it massive} Abelian 2-form gauge theory.
-The modification in the {\it usual} St{$\ddot u$}ckelberg technique is backed by the precise mathematical arguments from differential geometry where the (co-)exterior derivatives play decisive roles.
-The {\it modified} version of the St{$\ddot u$}ckelberg technique remains {\it invariant} under the {\it discrete} duality symmetry transformations which {\it also} establish a precise and deep connection between the nilpotent (anti-)BRST and (anti-)co-BRST symmetry transformations of our 4D theory.
+The {\it latter} exist in any {\it arbitrary} dimension of spacetime for the {\it usual} St{$\ddot u$}ckelberg-modified {\it massive} Abelian 2-form gauge theory.
+The modification in the St{$\ddot u$}ckelberg technique is backed by the precise mathematical arguments from the differential geometry where the exterior derivative and Hodge duality operator play the decisive roles.
+The {\it modified} version of the St{$\ddot u$}ckelberg technique remains {\it invariant} under the {\it discrete} duality transformations which {\it also} establish a precise and deep connection between the off-shell nilpotent (anti-)BRST and (anti-)co-BRST transformations.
+We have clarified a simple trick of using the equations of motion to get rid of the higher derivative terms in the appropriate Lagrangian densities so that our 4D theory can become consistent.

 1.0cm

 PACS numbers: 03.70.+k; 11.30.-j; 02.40.-k.

 0.5cm